PacificBiosciences/pbmarkdup/README.md

 ## FAQ

+### How does _pbmarkdup_ work?
+_pbmarkdup_ employs a reference-free HiFi comparison scheme to avoid biases from alignment-based methods.
+Naïve implementation would perform all-vs-all alignments to determine if two reads originate from the identical molecule and are only due to PCR duplication.
+This would be abysmally slow.
+Instead, _pbmarkdup_ relies on a hierarchical comparison workflow to rapidly detect reads that are likely from the same molecule.

+1) Compare each read to all reads that are smaller in length but at most 10 bp
+2) Check if their minimizers are similar
+3) Perform alignment of the first and last 250 bp in both directions
+4) Cluster reads and deterministically determine cluster representative

+Additional heuristics are employed to enable ultra-fast comparison.

+### How much memory is required?
+A low-memory footprint has been a primary focus of _pbmarkdup_.
+In order to enable rapid comparison of HiFi reads, all reads have to be stored in memory.
+As an example, a 20x human dataset would consume 60 GB memory just to store the sequences plus minimizers which can be a multiple, resulting in >200 GB memory consumption.\
+Alternatively, _pbmarkdup_ only stores the first and last 250 bp of each read with 2 byte/base and aggressively thins minimizers.
+This results in 8 GB memory for a 60 GB dataset (unreleased version 0.3.0).

+### Why are input files parsed twice?
+In order to keep memory footprint to a minimum, we trade reading input files twice instead of storing everything in memory.
+The goal was to support processing multiple movies with a standard server.

 ### Does _pbmarkdup_ work on my CLR data?
 No. The purpose of this tool to mark PCR duplicates for amplicon HiFi libraries after CCS calling.